zaradudu/zaradudu/README.md

-- 👋 Hi, I’m Xin
+- 👋 Hi, I’m Xin Zhao
-- 👀 I’m interested in programming as Full Stack
+- 👀 I’m learning to be a full stack developer
-- 🌱 I’m currently learning HTML5, CSS, Java, Spring
+- 🌱 I’m currently having some level of knowledage of HTML5, CSS, Java, Springboot, PHP, C#, React, MySQL, MicroSQL, MongoDB
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a internship or junior level job opportunity to practise and learn more ...
 - 📫 If having any stage opportunity, please contact me at cyndixz@gmail.com

 <!---